 Capital City Fellows Program

-The Capital City Fellows Program (CCFP) is a mayoral initiative to attract recent graduates of master's degree programs who are interested in public service to work for the city of Washington, DC.
+The Capital City Fellows Program (CCFP) is a mayoral initiative to attract recent graduates of master's degree programs in public administration, public policy, urban planning and related fields to work for the city of Washington, DC.
 Candidates compete for 18-month fellowship appointments during which they may complete three six-month rotations in different city agencies, including: the Office of the Chief of Staff, Department of Human Resources, Department of Planning, Department of Transportation, Department of Health, Department of General Services, the District Department of the Environment, among many others.

 In addition to on-the-job training in their host agencies, our Fellows are given unique opportunities to meet with high-level city officials; participate in educational and professional development training and seminars; and the Individual Development Plan Self-Assessment.
 Our program prepares Fellows to meet the challenges of local government public service and develops management talent for the city.
 Fellows begin their service in October of each year and are selected through a competitive application process.

 Salary Range: Capital City Fellows receive an initial appointment in the Excepted Service pay schedule (ES-0301-4) at a salary of fifty-three thousand five hundred sixty ($53,560) for the first year with a 4 percent increase in the second year contingent upon a satisfactory performance rating and funding.